sede-open/Core2Relperm/README.md

 It contains
 <ul>
   <li>a 1D numerical flow solver (Darcy fractional flow solver with capillarity in 1D) and</li>
+  <li>for steady-state, unsteady-state and centrifuge (new)
   <li>an inverse modelling framework which is utilizing the optimization package called <A HREF="https://lmfit.github.io/lmfit-py/">lmfit</a> from Python</li>
 </ul>
 The inverse modelling framework is in its default version a least-squares fit using the Levenberg-Marquardt algorithm.
 It essentially performs a least-squares fit of the numerical solution of a set of partial differential equations (which are numerically solved by the flow solver) to numerical data.
 The Jacobian is automatically computed numerically in the background by the lmfit package.
 The flow solver is accelerated with the <A HREF="https://numba.pydata.org/">numba</a> just-in-time compiler which makes the flow solver code run in just about 50 ms.
 For a few tens of iterations required for a typical inverse modelling with least-squares fit, the code runs just in a few seconds.
 One can also change an option in the lmfit package (only a single line) to using the <A HREF="https://emcee.readthedocs.io/en/stable/">emcee</a> <A HREF="https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo">Markov chain Monte Carlo (MCMC)</a> package.
 About 10,000-20,000 iterations will run in a few hours in single-threaded mode.
 The advantage of using the MCMC approach is that one can address problems non-uniqueness and <A HREF="https://emcee.readthedocs.io/en/stable/tutorials/line/">non-Gaussian errors</a>.

 Flow simulator code and inverse modelling framework are research code.
-The 1D flow code has been validated against benchmarks developed by <A HREF="http://jgmaas.com/">Jos Maas</a> and respective benchmark examples are included as examples.
+The 1D flow code has been validated against benchmarks developed by <A HREF="http://jgmaas.com/">Jos Maas</a> and respective benchmark examples are included as examples (steady-state, unsteady-state and centrifuge).
 The inverse modelling framework has been validated in a series of publications

 1. S. Berg, E. Unsal, H. Dijk, Non-Uniqueness and Uncertainty Quantification of Relative Permeability Measurements by Inverse Modelling, <A HREF="https://www.sciencedirect.com/science/article/pii/S0266352X20305279?dgcid=author">Computers and Geotechnics 132, 103964, 2021.</a>